Article Image

 1. Vigilance Commissions

-Central Vigilance Commission (CVC) and State Vigilance Commissions are responsible for watching over corruption and malpractices in public offices.
+The Central Vigilance Commission (CVC) and State Vigilance Commissions are responsible for monitoring corruption and malpractice in public offices.

-Take a proactive part in advising departmental investigations and proposing policy changes.
+Proactively advise departmental investigations and propose policy changes.

-Fact-finding procedures carried out internally under CCS rules.
+Fact-finding procedures are conducted internally under CCS rules.

 3. Technology-Based Monitoring